cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 - mineral: from mineral ores, semi-precious stones, and even gemstones.
 - earth: from special types of colored dirt (**NJR FIX THIS!!!**).
 These are also, technically, a form of mineral pigment.
 - organic: from plants and animal sources.
 Lake pigments fall under this category.

+### Lake Pigments in Use

+Lake pigments are typically found in top layer of paintings because their particles are translucent and are thus conducive to being used as thin glazes.
+For instance, the layer of "blush" painted over the cheek of a portrait might be done in a red lake pigment.
+Even early modern textual sources attest to this practice.
+The entry "Glazing" on [fol.
+66r](https://edition640.makingandknowing.org/#/folios/66r/f/66r/tl) of Ms. Fr.
+640 notes that "one commonly glazes with colors that do not have body, such as lake & veridigris."

 ### Historical Recipes for Lake Pigments